Welsh National War Memorial: Design and construction

-The memorial's form was inspired by two visits to French North Africa and particularly Tunisia, where the architect was inspired by the public works erected by the emperor Hadrian; it seems that historical and secular architecture and religious design in architecture coincided within the memorials erected in the West, in particular in the 1927 Lorimer War Memorial in Edinburgh where the use of a sword as an element with the Cross of Sacrifice in the cemeteries of the Imperial War Graves Commission is echoed within the central element of the Shrine (this memorial having been opened in 1927 by the Prince of Wales as the Scottish National War Memorial, and consequently presumably in some form associated with that of Wales and possibly others).
+The memorial's form was inspired by two visits to French North Africa and particularly Tunisia, where the architect was inspired by the public works erected by the emperor Hadrian.
 In order for Pegram to find a model for the bronzes, the crews of two battleships were invited to the Union Jack Club in Waterloo, London.
 The sculptor selected a young sailor called Frederick William Baker, an Englishman from Brixton, in the nude and in uniform.

 The memorial was unveiled on 12 June 1928 by Edward, Prince of Wales.
 The ceremony was broadcast by the nascent BBC.

 The Memorial is Grade II* listed.

-A number of other war memorials can also be found in Alexandra Gardens.
-These include one to Raoul Wallenberg who was a Swedish Ambassador in Hungary and saved 100,000 people by issuing them with Swedish passports enabling them to flee Nazi persecution.
-A recent addition is for the men of Cardiff who were killed in action during the Falklands War.
-A new memorial has also recently been built dedicated to the men from the International Brigade who fought in the Spanish Civil War.